musheeza018/website-1/content/en/flux/installation/bootstrap/bitbucket.md

 ---
-title: BitBucket
+title: BitBucket Server and Data Center
-linkTitle: BitBucket
+linkTitle: BitBucket Server and Data Center
-description: "How to follow bootstrap procedure for Flux using BitBucket"
+description: "How to bootstrap Flux with BitBucket"
 weight: 40
 ---